Turtlepaw/trivia-docs/guide/creating/README.md

 ```

 ## Locally
-You don't have to use github you can just create a folder on your computer locally by opening your terminal and typing:
+You don't have to use GitHub you can just create a folder on your computer locally by opening your terminal and typing:

 ```shell
 # You can change awesome-trivia-project to whatever you want!